 Politics & Society in Britain Since 1940: From Blitz to Brexit

 |Teaching period(s)||Semester 1|

 |Available as a free choice unit?||Yes|

 The aim of this course is to provide an in depth understanding of British politics since the 1940s, considering in turn how far governments adhered to a dominant social-democratic policy paradigm after 1945, and similarly a post-Thatcherite or neoliberal paradigm since the 1970s.
 In the second part of the course, we will be looking at social movements that have challenged the dominant politics of the time to challenge the status quo.
-We will look into feminism, British Black Power, youth culture, disability activism, and struggles over housing.
+We will look into feminism, British Black Power, youth culture and struggles over housing.
 Throughout the course we will reflect on how these inspiring historical movements can help to inform our approach to social change in contemporary British politics.

 - Analyse major transformations in UK politics and explain why these have happened; and

 - Learn from historical social movements and relate these to contemporary politics in the UK.